Skip to main content

 • 7 million years has been established through argon-argon and fission-track dating.

-• Moldavite's composition is primarily silica (75-80%) with aluminum, calcium, iron, potassium, and sodium.
+• Its composition is primarily silica (75-80%) with aluminum, calcium, iron, potassium, and sodium.

-• While the "Moldavite flush" phenomenon is well-documented anecdotally, it has not been studied scientifically and may relate to suggestibility, autonomic nervous system responses, or other psychological factors rather than the stone's physical properties.
+• It may relate to suggestibility, autonomic nervous system responses, or other psychological factors rather than the stone's physical properties, though the consistency of the reports across different people is interesting.

 Which Chakras Does Moldavite Connect To?